 The museum collection includes Finnish painting, sculpture, drawing and prints from the end of the 19th century up to the present day.
 There are also art textiles and photos as well as a small collection of international art.

-The most important works of the museum belong to the Golden Age of Finnish art: Larin Paraske by Albert Edelfelt, The Departure of Väinämöinen by Akseli Gallen-Kallela, The Savo Boat and A Day in July by Eero Järnefelt, Evening in the Forest by Berndt Lindholm, Eckerö Post Quay by Victor Westerholm and A Day in March by Pekka Halonen.
+Some of the most important works belong to the Golden Age of Finnish art: Larin Paraske by Albert Edelfelt, The Departure of Väinämöinen by Akseli Gallen-Kallela, The Savo Boat and A Day in July by Eero Järnefelt, Evening in the Forest by Berndt Lindholm, Eckerö Post Quay by Victor Westerholm and A Day in March by Pekka Halonen.